Walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 8. Go for a statement tiles

 Embracing strong bathroom colors can produce joyful results.
 While the tiles may be dramatic, the overall scheme can be timeless if you choose a color that truly resonates.
-Unsurprisingly, yellow – the Pantone Color of the Year 2021 – is an obvious choice for this walk-in shower room.
+Unsurprisingly, sunshine yellow is an obvious choice for this walk-in shower room.

 ‘Boldly colored and patterned tiles can add such personality, dynamism and impact to walk-in showers, really lifting the space,’ enthuses Caz Myers, director, Caz Myers Design.

 9. Work with seamless glass door frames

 Don’t opt for a dated, step-in enclosure.
 Instead look for walk-in shower ideas with ultra-clean lines, and minimalist styling with a sleek glass screen.
 Invest in the slimmest frames you can afford (frameless, if possible) and thick glass.